 The strategy involves adding the two following numbers together to get numbers in a sequence.

-With the D’Alembert Roulette strategy, you simply increase or decrease your bet after a win and after a loss.
+With the D’Alembert roulette strategy, you increase or decrease your bet after a win and after a loss.

 This is a strategy that commonly works on the following bets:

-If you guessed that the Contra D’Alembert system is the opposite of the D’Alembert system, you are correct.
+You are correct if you guessed that the Contra D’Alembert system is the opposite of the D’Alembert system.

 What a player using this strategy does is increase their bet after a win and lower it after a loss.